Present

 The Pacific Gas and Electric Company (PG&E) Topock Compressor Station (Station) compresses natural gas so it can be transported through pipelines to PG&E's customers in northern and central California.
 Historical waste management practices have resulted in potential contamination to both soil and groundwater.
 From 1951 to 1985, PG&E used hexavalent chromiumHexavalent chromium is a form of chromium.
 Chromium is a metal naturally found in rocks, soil, and the tissue of plants and animals.
 Hexavalent chromium can be found naturally at low concentrations, but it is also used in industrial products and processes and is a known carcinogen.
 On May 28, 2014, the California Department of Public Health adopted a new California drinking water standard at 10 parts per billion for hexavalent chromium. to prevent rust in its cooling towers.
 From 1951 to 1964, untreated wastewater from the cooling towers was discharged into percolation beds in Bat Cave Wash, a normally dry wash next to the Station.
 Beginning in 1964, PG&E treated the wastewater to remove hexavalent chromium.
 The treated wastewater was discharged into Bat Cave Wash until 1968, and subsequently was discharged into an onsite injection well.
 Over time, PG&E installed a series of lined evaporation ponds for wastewater disposal.
 In 1985, PG&E stopped using the chromium-based additive and switched to a phosphate-based solution.

-- The Soil RFI/RI reporting began concurrently with the soil Risk Assessment.
+PG&E is conducting O&M activities in the mitigation planting areas which include weed abatement (e.g., manual weed removal, herbicide application, etc.), drip irrigation and maintenance of system, plant health monitoring and census, and soil sampling. - The Soil RFI/RI reporting began concurrently with the soil Risk Assessment.
 The revised RFI/RI report was submitted on May 31, 2021 for review and comment.
-It is anticipated to be completed in early 2022.
+Revision based on comments received are in progress.
+A final RFI/RI report is anticipated in early 2023.

 - Due to the COVID-19 pandemic, a temporary shutdown of the groundwater remedy construction activities occurred from April 1, 2020 to May 11, 2020.
 Agencies' direction to PG&E to shut down can be found here.